abhinav-aa/resume/README.md

 ### Cinematographer - *A Typical First I Love You*
    ##### *IndEP Media | New Hyde Park, NY | January '20*
-   A Typical I First Love You is a short film directed by Justin Janoson.
+   ATIFLY is a short film directed by Justin Janoson.
 I was a cinematographer, and worked with LED lights to light up the shots.
 The film won *Audience Award Winner* at the 2020 Quinnies, was a part of the Official Selection for the Long Island International Film Expo, and was featured in the Lift-Off Global Network's First-Time FIlmmaker Sessions 2020.

    [IMDB](https://www.imdb.com/title/tt11646056/) |
    [Studio](https://www.puzzlepiecestudios.com/copy-of-the-break) |